GSquad934/dotfiles/config/leftwm/README.md

 The following software are not mandatory but recommended:
 * feh
 * dmenu
-* termite (the hard-coded terminal in the *config.toml* file.
+* st (the hard-coded terminal in the *config.toml* file.
 Can be modified to your needs)
 * xlock

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
 The default terminal emulator can be modified to any out there.
+If you want a nice build of ST to be integrated, you can install [my custom build](https://github.com/GSquad934/st).

 # Installation
+The installation can be fully automated using [my bootstrap script](https://github.com/GSquad934/bootstrap).

 For Arch based Linux distributions, LeftWM is available in the AUR.
 Use any AUR helper you want to install this window manager.
 Here is the necessary command if using *YAY*:

 ```